How to Add Glass Panels to Your Cabinet Doors

 - Glass Fasteners

-- Sand the inner rim of the cabinet door frame lightly with sandpaper.
+- Lightly sand the interior rim of the cabinet door frame.

-- Run a bead line of caulk along the perimeter of the frame.
+- Run a bead of caulk around the cabinet door frame.

 - Carefully lay the glass insert onto the frame and press down along the frame so the caulk adheres to the glass.
 The glass insert should overlap the frame by ¼ to ½ of an inch all the way around.